Hpauric/hpauric.github.io/_posts/2018-05-10-How-To-Hack-Ethereum-Contracts-The-Easy-Way.md

 ⛏️ Mined transaction ⛏
 </span>

-And I love that the name was inspired from a weird comic from the 50s about an alien invasion with killer snow.
+And I love that the name was inspired from [a weird comic from the 50s](https://en.wikipedia.org/wiki/The_Eternaut) about an alien invasion with killer snow.

 ![Eternaut Comic](/images/2018-04-28-How-To-Hack-Ethereum-Contracts-The-Easy-Way/ethernaut.jpg)

 ## Level 0 - Hello Ethernaut

 I'm going to assume that you've got some basic coding skills and knowledge of Solidity (the language used to code in Ethereum).
 [Crypto Zombies](https://cryptozombies.io/) is a great introduction if you are completely new to smart contracts.

-Alright then! [**Hello Ethernaut**](https://ethernaut.zeppelin.solutions/level/0xdf51a9e8ce57e7787e4a27dd19880fd7106b9a5c) is a practice run to get acquainted with the game interface.
+Alright then, let's get started! [**Hello Ethernaut**](https://ethernaut.zeppelin.solutions/level/0xdf51a9e8ce57e7787e4a27dd19880fd7106b9a5c) is a practice run to get acquainted with the game interface.
 You'll need to set up a [MetaMask](https://metamask.io) account, if you don't have one already.
 Choose the **Ropsten Test Network** and [get some test ether from this faucet](https://faucet.metamask.io/).
-I'll let you follow the instructions in the level closely.
-There isn't much to add for this level.
+Follow [the level instructions](https://ethernaut.zeppelin.solutions/level/0xdf51a9e8ce57e7787e4a27dd19880fd7106b9a5c) closely and you should be fine.
+It's fairly straightforward.

 Each level has it's own contract.
 You can interact with contracts by calling their methods:
 ```javascript